Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 There are companies like Coke that were founded well over 100 years ago.

-The way it looked and operated then is different from how it looks and operates today.
+How it looked and operated then differs from how it looks and operates today.

 It’s still successful and a major part of that is effective change management.